 Shark Tank candidates are looking for an investment in their business.
 They need funding for growth and need to convince a venture capital investor or angel investor to lend their insight and hard-earned dollars.

-Even if you’re not looking for money to grow your business, these business valuation questions should be asked regularly.
-It’s one way to measure your business’ growth and you may need to answer them someday to bring on a partner or sell your business.
+Even if you're not looking for money to grow your business, you should regularly ask yourself these business valuation questions.
+It's one way to measure your business' growth, and you may need to answer them someday to bring on a partner or sell your business.

 Why do you value your company the way you do?

 I always used three valuation approaches when valuing a company for venture capital investors like the Sharks.
-Understanding the different ways to value a company can help understand how to grow your company as well.
+Understanding the different ways to value a company can also help you know how to grow your company.

-- Comparables finds a measure like price-to-earnings or enterprise value-to-sales by which competitors are valued and then applying that to your own measures.
+- Comparables find a measure like price-to-earnings or enterprise value-to-sales by which competitors are valued and then apply that to your measures.

 - M&A method looks at how much other companies are paying when they buy a company similar to yours.

 - Proforma cash flow uses estimated sales and profits to find a current value.